 - In a large bowl, using a hand-held mixer or stand mixer fitted with the paddle attachment, beat the butter and sugar on medium-high speed until smooth and creamy, 2-3 minutes.
 Scrape down the sides of the bowl as needed.

 - Beat in the egg whites, one at a time, until combined.
 Scrape down the sides of the bowl and beat in vanilla until mixed well.

 - With the mixer on low speed and in three parts, alternately add the dry ingredients and the milk to the batter, beginning and ending with the dry ingredients.
 Beat until just combined.
 Fold in the strawberry puree.

 - Fill cupcake liners 2/3 full and bake for 17-19 minutes, or until a toothpick inserted in the center comes out clean.

-- Allow cupcakes to cool completely in the pans set on a wire rack before frosting.
+- Allow cupcakes to cool completely in the pans set on a wire rack before filling and frosting.

-- Using a piping bag fitted with a large star tip or an offset spatula, frost the cooled cupcakes.
+- Using a piping bag fitted with a large star tip or an offset spatula, frost the cupcakes to completely cover the filling.

 - *Lightly Pureed Strawberrs: Cut the stems off of 225 g (1/2 pound) fresh strawberries.
 Pulse them in a food processor until thin enough to mix into the cupcake batter but not completely smooth so you can still see small pieces of strawberry.

 - Make-Ahead: Make the cupcakes, filling and frosting the day before.
 Store the cupcakes covered at room temperature and the filling and frosting in the refrigerator.
 Bring the filling and frosting to room temperature before assembling the cupcakes.
 Re-whip for the frosting for 2-3 minutes.